-'No - If other DPs can be achieved without this independent approach, then it isn't a priority'
+'No - If other DPs can be achieved without this independent approach, then it isn't a priority' Our DPs are not in any order of priority.
+This ACP provides an operational and safety opportunity to achieve independent access to CAS should the designs and CAP1616 process allow.

 It is a priority for Bournemouth Airport to access CAS independently of service provision from Southampton.
+During the COVID-19 pandemic and associated 'lockdown' periods Southampton Radar were closed more regularly, this meant that Bournemouth Radar had to consistently work traffic in Class G airspace where previously the aircraft would have been provided a service, as the CAS associated with Solent Radar 'rolls up' when they are not open.
+This highlighted the requirement for Bournemouth Airport to be able to access the airspace independently of service provision from them.
 This ACP provides an operational and safety opportunity to achieve this aim.
 Therefore, it has been decided to keep this Design Principle and amend the wording accordingly.